bashup/realpaths/README.md

 (**Note:** unlike their operating system counterparts, these functions do *not* accept multiple arguments (except for `realpath.join`), and do *not* take option parameters.
 Do not pass `--` to them or expect to get multiple results for multiple arguments!)

+### Installation And Use

+Copy and paste the code into your script, or place it on `PATH` and `source "$(command -v realpaths)"`.
+You can install it on your `PATH` with [basher](https://github.com/basherpm/basher), using `basher install bashup/realpaths`.
+The code is licensed CC0, so you are not required to add any attribution or copyright notices to your project.

 ### Resolving Symlinks

 #### realpath.location